pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 #### Returns

-Subscription status (see SDK statuses).
+- Subscription status.
+See SDK statuses.

 ## Unsubscribe

-Stop receiving real-time updates from a Subscription or SubscriptionSet.
+Stop updates from a Subscription or SubscriptionSet.

 ### Method(s)
 ```
 subscription.Unsubscribeobject>()